Navarro (surname)

-Navarro is a Spanish, Portuguese, Italian and French surname.
+Navarro is a Spanish and French surname.
 Navarro is a habitational surname denoting someone from Navarre (Basque: Nafarroa) after the Kingdom of Pamplona took on the new naming in the high Middle Ages, while also keeping its original meaning of 'Basque-speaking person' in a broader sense, an ethnic surname.
 Ultimately the name is derived from the Basque word naba (meaning 'plain next to mountains').
-(Spanish) One who came from Navarro (plain among hills), an ancient kingdom in Spain.
-The surname, Navarro, was born as a nickname given to Navarre gentlemen-knights who participated in the Spanish reconquest.
-Besides the surname Navarro was expanded throughout Valencia.